 |Rolls-Royce Innovation||Traditional||Nov 1st||N/A||N/A||

 Saturday, Dec 4th 10:00 AM - 4:00 PM

 *Registration closes at 11:59 PM and Modules are due no later than 11:59 PM on the dates noted above.*

-Blended – Blended i-Programs require the completion of modules related to the i-Program curriculum prior to the program.
-Modules will take approximately 3-4 hours to complete.
-Students will also attend a 2-hour in-person discussion session in which they will participate in activities and discussion related to the i-Program content with facilitators and peers.
-Completion of both the modules and attending the in-person discussion section are required to receive credit for the program.
+Blended – Blended i-Programs require the completion of online modules related to the i-Program curriculum prior to the program.
+Modules will be completed online via Canvas and will take approximately 3-4 hours to complete.
+Students will also attend a 2-hour in-person discussion session, at a location on campus, in which they will participate in activities and discussion related to the i-Program content with facilitators and peers.
+Completion of both the online modules and attending the entirety of the in-person discussion section are required to receive credit for the program.